Copycat Starbucks Pumpkin Spice Latte Recipe

 3. Gently pour frothed milk over the coffee and stir.

-4. Top with whipped cream and dusting of pumpkin spice.
+4. Top with whipped cream and a sprinkle of pumpkin spice.

 Ingredient Substitutions